wandb/docs/docs/tutorials/weave_models_registry.md

 )
 ```

- And finally run the evaluation in async mode:
+ And finally run the evaluation asynchronously:

  ```python
  await new_chat_model.predict(